CoderDojoTC/ai-racing-league/docs/content/testing-nano-camera.md

-* Testing the Camera on the Nvidia Nano
+# Testing the Camera on the Nvidia Nano

-You can test the camera on the Nvidia Nano by doing the following:
+In this lab we will test the ability to stream a video image from the camera directly to the dispay using the CSI-Camera software on github.
+We can test the camera on the Nvidia Nano by doing the following:

 ```
 cd